OctopusDeploy/blog/blog/2018-11/oracle-database-using-redgate-part-II/index.md

 ![](jenkins-source-control-git.png)

-For this demo I am going to tell Jenkins to poll Github every 3 minutes using a cron expression.
+For this demo, I am going to tell Jenkins to poll Github every 3 minutes using a cron expression.
 You can adjust this as needed.
-But for my purposes this is all I need.
+But for my purposes, this is all I need.

 ![](jenkins-build-trigger.png)